Integration-Hub-DE/datafactory-automate-deployments/README.md

 #### Step 5 - Build Folder

-The build folder contains: _package.json_
+The build folder contains the _package.json_ file and Azure Data Factory build utilities used during validation and ARM template generation.

 > GitHub Actions executes npm commands from this location to validate and export ARM templates.